The Simple Travel

 Start with visiting Petronas Twin Towers

-The iconic twin towers are the main attraction for many travellers.
+The iconic twin towers are the main attraction for many travelers.
 You can get great views of the city from the Skybridge connecting the two towers.
 If you are in Malaysia, you should not miss this place because it can be considered a must-visit destination if you want to take pictures of Kuala Lumpur.
-When you arrive at KLCC park, you will find many stores and restaurants where you can shop or eat before going up to the top of Petronas Twin Tower.

 There are two ways to reach the top of the Petronas Twin Tower: